-Taking into account existing growth areas and our recent changes to City Centre planning controls to allow for more housing, our Local Housing Study indicates that there's enough zoned land to provide for 89,652 additional dwellings, more than enough to cater for projected demand well into the future.
+Taking into account existing growth areas and our recent changes to City Centre planning controls to allow for more housing, our Local Housing Study indicates that there's enough zoned land to provide for 90,528 additional dwellings, more than enough to cater for projected demand well into the future.
 As such, there is no pressure to zone more land for residential development over the next 20 years.
-Council's preference is for any increases in the density of current controls to be focused in the City Centre and close to centres with good public transport accessibility, including potential transit- and landscape-oriented development hubs along the Fifteenth Avenue Smart Transit (FAST) Corridor.
+Council's preference is for density to be focused in the City Centre and close to centres with good public transport accessibility, including potential transit- and landscape-oriented development hubs along the Fifteenth Avenue Smart Transit (FAST) Corridor.